Sisarus/react-router/README.md

 # Router with Bootstrap

-## Clone project and then install node modules.
-Nodejs version 16.0.0
+## General

+## Setup

+To get started, clone the repository and navigate to the project directory.
+Then, run the following command to install the required dependencies:
 ```
 npm install
 ```
+## Run
 ```
 npm start
 ```

-Runs the app in the development mode.\
+This command runs the app in development mode.
+You can open http://localhost:3000 in your browser to view the application.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### Notes for me
+## Notes for me
 Added router

 ```